Close proximity leads to ideas being shared too soon

 For me, I know none of my ideas are fully formed the first time I think them, it normally takes some mental cud chewing over at least a couple of days before I have a fully formed opinion on the smallest of things.

 Of course this depends entirely on the idea.
-As a rule of thumb though if you have literally just had the thought then it probably isn’t fully formed.
+As a rule of thumb though if you have literally just had the thought then it isn’t fully formed.

 Where does proximity come in